djedi23/ra-surrealdb/README.md

 - the `url` of the database;
 - `signinOptions` is the `Auth` object used by SurrealDB to connect.
+- `localStorage`, if set to a string then the library stores the auth informations (jwt token) in local storage.
+If not set the auth informations are stored in memory and are reseted on page reload.
+The string represents the key used in the local storage.

 The result of the hook is passed to the provider function `surrealDbDataProvider`.